garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ So, we formed a new team
 ^ This is your typical agile team with a PO, tester, Developers, and an agile coach.
 Yes, the falcon represents the agile coach.
 This is apt.
-They're like birds: circling above, trying to be useful, but mostly mindlessly pooping on things below.
+They're like birds: circling above, trying to look majestic, but mostly mindlessly pooping on things below.
 As an agile coach, I can make that joke.

 ---